saiga006/feature_matching_based_library_book_detection/README.md

 - SURF and HARRIS produced very few or no accurate matches in this setup.

 **Speed:**
 -  Algorithms with fewer matched keypoints (e.g., STAR, MSER, HARRIS) are typically faster, while DoG and DoG with color descriptor process more keypoints and may require more computation in compute constrained devices.
+Parallelisation was done to reduce the computation load in raspberrypi -3.The image processing pipeline and the arduino communication were handled in a different thread.

 **Comparison:**
 - DoG with RootSIFT outperforms other detectors in terms of the number of accurate matches, making it more robust for book detection in varied conditions (occlusions, tilt, rotation, non-uniform illumination).